raulromeroruiz/landing-page/README.md

 This layout use Bootstrap v4 how grid base and [Slick](https://kenwheeler.github.io/slick/) for slider function.

 ## Requirements
-- Node.js 12.0.0 (If you have another version top, can use [nvm](https://github.com/nvm-sh/nvm))
+- Node.js 14.15.0 (If you have another version top, can use [nvm](https://github.com/nvm-sh/nvm))
+- Gulp Cli 2.2.0 (Until last update this doc)
-- Gulp Cli 4.0.5
+- Gulp 4.0.5 (Until last update this doc)
 - Browser Sync
 - Yargs
+- PugJS
+- Stylus
 - Autoprefixer